 Normal work schedule is 8 hours per day and 40 hours per week, subject to collective agreements.
 Shift workers may be asked to work up to 12 hours a day.
 Nursing mothers, pregnant women, and individuals under the age of 18 are not required to perform night work (work done between 10 pm and 5 am).
 Employees who work for at least 6 hours per day are entitled to a rest period of 30 minutes under the Working Time Act.

 Austria has 13 statutory public holidays.
-Employees who work on holidays are entitled to a 100% premium.
+Employees who work on holidays are entitled to a 100% premium over their regular wages.
 The holidays are:

 - January 1 - New Year's Day